Thur Note 11th FebruaryFebruary 11th, 2021

 Mary Dunlea Fitzgerald, Principal

-We hope you are well.
-Our news this week is as follows:
+I hope this week has treated you well.
+Our news is as follows

 Mary Dunlea Fitzgerald, Principal